top of page

 Anyone can submit public comment on this matter.

 The deadline for community members to submit their comments is 5 p.m. on Monday, December 22, 2025.
 NOTE: City staff are looking for input from community members on whether the proposed drive-through meets that legal requirements in the City Zoning Code related to non-conforming drive throughs.
-(Click here to view a document that excerpts the relevant sections of Portland's Zoning Code.)
+(Click here to view a document prepared by the MTNA that excerpts the relevant sections of Portland's Zoning Code.)

 If you want to submit public comments about the legality of the DQ project proposed drive through, please email your comments to City staff Andrew.Gulizia@portlandoregon.gov.